digao-dalpiaz/DzSocket/README.md

 - **Login control**: You can control client authentication/authorization by using simple events and you can send extra data information to control client access to the server.

+- **Auto Reconnection**: The client component can auto-reconnect to the server when the connection is lost, just by enabling a property.

 And much more! :wink:

 ## Installing